loft-demos/vcluster-platform-demo-app-template/README.md

 - `Yes` means the use case has been validated on `vind`
 - `TBD` means it has not been fully validated on `vind` yet
+- `No*` means the overlay code exists but the use case is temporarily disabled due to an upstream blocker

 ## Enable Use Cases Directly with `cluster-local`